Packing Light for Extended Fall Travel in European Cities

 After reading an excess of travel blogs, here are the 5 C’s of Packing Light we kept in mind.
 They’re mostly things I already knew about traveling as light as possible, but needed to hear again.

 1. Capsule wardrobe.
 We’ll mix and match the smallest possible number of pieces that are cohesive or neutral in color.
 Every article of clothing, shoe, and accessory will be versatile enough to combine into countless outfits.
-The exception is underwear - we’ll bring as much as we can to stretch our laundry needs!
-My existing closet is already minimal and low-maintenance with a limited color scheme.
-Almost everything I’m bringing is black, gray, or blue, and mostly solid-colored.
-Nothing is hand-wash only, dry-clean only, delicate, restrictive, expensive, or quick to wrinkle.
+My existing closet is already pretty minimal and low-maintenance, with a limited color scheme.
+Almost everything I’m bringing is black, gray, or blue, and solid-colored.
+Nothing is hand-wash, dry-clean, delicate, expensive, or quick to wrinkle.

 2. Combine in layers.
 This will allow us to keep our loads light but also dress for a variety of temperatures.
 Merino wool is the best lightweight but warm fabric - no chunky knit sweaters or puffy parkas here.
 Read more about how we’re planning to follow mild weather through Europe to start.
-The tentative plan is to stay in a perpetual autumn range of about 70-50°F (21-10°C) until Christmas.
-Then we'll stick out a week of true winter with Ben’s family in Germany.
-No need to bring a heavy coat for just a few days before continuing on to summer in the southern hemisphere.
+The tentative plan is to stay in a perpetual autumn range of about 50-70°F (10-21°C) until Christmas.
+Then, we'll stick out a week of true winter with Ben’s family in Germany.
+No need to bring a heavy coat for just a few days!
+Next, we’ll continue on to summer in the southern hemisphere in January.

 3. Compress and condense.
 If you haven’t heard of packing cubes, they’re a game changer!
 I usually use regular mesh ones and roll my clothing to stay organized and squeeze more in.
 For this long trip, we upgraded to compression cubes that zip down even further to fit all that we want to bring.
-We’ll stuff socks inside shoes, decant toiletries into 3 oz. bottles, and squeeze dollops into empty contact lens cases.
-And while technical outdoor or performance fabrics are often recommended for long-term trips, we want to live like locals instead of looking like backpackers.
-So, we packed our favorite and most-worn-at-home clothes with just a few strategic wool-blends.
+We stuff socks inside shoes, decant toiletries into 3 oz. bottles, and squeeze dollops into empty contact lens cases.
+And while technical outdoor or performance fabrics are often recommended for long-term trips, we want to live like locals instead of look like backpackers.
+So, we packed our favorite casual everyday clothes.

 5. Contingency-free.
 It’s a challenge to not bring “options” or just-in-case items.
 At home, I aspire to be a balance of minimalist and always prepared.
 However, I’ve gotten into the habit of reviewing my packing lists after trips and crossing off things I didn’t use.
 This has helped me optimize over the years.
 One tip I came across: lay out what you think you need, then take half of that.
 I cut down my original list from February about that much in the months leading up to our departure.
 Besides, we’re not going anywhere remote, so we can buy anything we really need.
-In this situation it’d be better to do without rather than bring unnecessary items.
-You can read more about the non-clothing tech and gear we’re packing.
+In this situation it’d be better to do without, rather than bring unnecessary items.
+Read more about our tech and gear for this sabbatical.

-Maybe you’re like me and find joy in others’ mundane logistics.
-If so, my top two minimal packing blogs are Travel Fashion Girl and Her Packing List and below are our lists for 4 months in European fall.
+Maybe you’re like me and find joy in others’ mundane travel logistics.
+If so, my top two minimal packing blogs are Travel Fashion Girl and Her Packing List, and below are our lists for 4 months in European fall.
 This is way more than ultralight travelers would take, but we aim to be comfortable and focus on slow travel and cultural immersion.
-We’re also staying in cities and villages - not much by way of beaches or hiking.
+We’re also staying in cities and villages - not beaches or forests.
 We may have to adjust as we get on the road - I look forward to learning and updating!

 Alison (4 months of European city living in 50-70°F daytime weather)